hantswilliams/firebase-auth-starterkit-simple/README.md

 - then go into `AUTHENTICATION` section and turn on EMAIL + GMAIL
 - then give it a quick spin - first make sure local works on:
     - `npm start`

+- building for vercel:
     - if so, then build it quick:
         - `npm run build`
     - then deploy to test or real environment:
         - test: `firebase hosting:channel:deploy build_v1`
         - prod: `firebase deploy`